Himura2la/RPi_Weather_Station/README.md

 * BMP085 - to control atmospheric pressure and temperature once again (it can be put to another place)
 * TSL2561 - to control the lightness.
 Nobody measures the lightness!
 I'll be the first!
 Why not?

-The libraty for TSL2561 was written from scratch based on the [official Adafruit library](https://github.com/adafruit/TSL2561-Arduino-Library) and the datasheet.
+The library for TSL2561 was written from scratch based on the [official Adafruit library](https://github.com/adafruit/TSL2561-Arduino-Library) and the official datasheet.
+Not all features are implemented, but at least it gives the correct measurements with clear code under Python 2 (not just like [this](https://github.com/seanbechhofer/raspberrypi/blob/master/python/TSL2561.py) or [this](https://github.com/janheise/TSL2561))